 the lemon by hand or with a lemon squeezer or reamer releases this clear tart

-curdling), until the mixture becomes thick (like sour cream or a hollandaise sauce)
+curdling, until the mixture becomes thick (like sour cream) and coats the back

 heat and immediately pour through a fine strainer to remove any lumps.
 Cut the butter

 into small pieces and whisk into the mixture until the butter has melted.
-Add the
+Stir